-With ClickUp's Github integration, users can associate Github commits and pull requests with ClickUp tasks.
+With ClickUp's GitHub integration, users can associate GitHub pull requests, branches, and commits with ClickUp tasks.
 This allows users to:

-- Automatically change Statuses with Github actions by adding the ClickUp task id to your commits using this format
+Automatically change Statuses with GitHub actions by adding the ClickUp task id to your commits using this format

 How to Enable Github in ClickUp

 Find the Integrations option on your avatar menu.

 From that page, click the GitHub logo to get started.

 Click + Add GitHub.

 If you are logged out of GitHub, you'll be prompted to sign into GitHub.

 Note: To add organization repositories, you must check the box to allow ClickUp to access these repositories when authorizing.
 Here is what your settings page will look like with organization access enabled: